Nivet2006/csb-12ebky/README.md

 ### About me

-- 🎓 I'm currently a student, eager to learn and expand my knowledge in the field of software development.
+- 🎓 I'm currently a student, eager to learn and expand my knowledge in software development.
-- 🌟 I'm 17 years old and enthusiastic about building innovative solutions.
+- 🌟 I'm 18 years old and enthusiastic about building innovative solutions.
 - 💻 I'm fluent in the following technologies and languages: HTML, CSS, JavaScript, Firebase, Python, Node.js, and MySQL.
 - 🌐 You can visit my [website](https://nivet2006.vercel.app).
 - I'm constantly exploring new technologies and expanding my skill set.
-Stay tuned for updates on my latest projects and contributions.
+- Stay tuned for updates on my latest projects and contributions.

-Feel free to reach out to me via email at nivedshaji@outlook.com.
-I'm always open to collaboration and opportunities to learn from others in the developer community.
+Feel free to email me at nivedshaji2006@gmail.com.
+I'm always open to collaboration and learning opportunities from others in the developer community.

 Thank you for visiting my GitHub profile.
 Happy coding!